whiskyechobravo/kerko/docs/getting-started.md

     flask --debug run
     ```

-6. Open http://localhost:5000/ in your browser and explore the bibliography!
+6. Open <http://localhost:5000/> in your browser and explore the bibliography!

-!!! warning "Not suitable for production"

-    The above procedure relies on Flask's built-in server, which is not
-    suitable for production.
-For production use, you should consider better
-    options such as the [WSGI servers suggested in the Flask
-    documentation][Flask_production].

 !!! info "Running your installed application"